laristra/flecsi/sphinx/src/build.rst

 <https://github.com/laristra/flecsi-third-party>`_.
 Note that a suitable version of MPI is required for the superbuild.

+.. topic:: Admonishment

-**Admonishment: Users should note that, while this approach is easier, it may not provide as robust a solution as individually building each dependency, and that care should be taken before installing these libraries on a production system to avoid possible conflicts or duplication.
+  Users should note that, while this approach is easier, it may not provide as robust a solution as individually building each dependency, and that care should be taken before installing these libraries on a production system to avoid possible conflicts or duplication.
   Production deployments of some of these tools may have architecture or system specific needs that will not be met by our superbuild.
-Users who are working with development branches of FleCSI are encouraged to build each package separately.**
+Users who are working with development branches of FleCSI are encouraged to build each package separately.

 Build instructions for the TPLs: